Harmontown/harmontown.github.io/docs/_episodes/158/index.md

 title:                "Retardinol"
 image:                "episode-placeholder.jpg"
 description: |-
   Rick and Morty's Justin Roiland makes a revelation to Curtis Armstrong.
 Harmon longs for the cold war and its Shadow Run, not Shadow Picnic!
 Brought to you by Doritos and Honda!
-Watch the video at harmontown.com/live
 showDate:
 releaseDate:          "2015-04-15 02:16:00Z"
 duration:             "01:38:27"